taichi-dev/taichi/docs/layout.rst

     ti.root.dense(ti.ji, (2, 3)).place(y)    # 2

 They can be accessed in the same manner: ``x[i, j]`` and ``y[i, j]``.
-However, they have a ver<F5>y different memory layout:
+However, they have a very different memory layout:

 .. code-block::
     #     address low ..................... address high